 The following table lists each of the top level commands for the GigaVUE-OS in Configure mode.
-As described in Entering Commands in the CLI on page 46, the commands available in Configure mode are a superset of those available in Standard and Enable modes.
+As described in Entering Commands in the CLI, the commands available in Configure mode are a superset of those available in Standard and Enable modes.